1tD0g/steemmonsterAutoBattle/README.md

 v1.0 : Added UI, Stats on played game..etc.

 v1.5 : Added Auto Stop function when played game is equals to user set amount.

+v1.7 : Added Auto Stop when rating lower or equal to user's specific amount and added rating on UI.